bobfoster1299/building-a-cicd-pipeline2/README.md

 This project contains a python application that is designed to predict housing prices in Boston (I did not create the python app myself).
 This repo will enable you to:
 - Deploy the app in Azure CloudShell
-- Deploy the app to an Azure App Service
+- Deploy the app as an Azure App Service

 Any commits to the GitHub repo trigger automated code testing using GitHub Actions.
 A pipeline has been created in Azure DevOps.
-After commiting new code to GitHub you can trigger, the pipeline can test the code and deploy the new release to an Azure App Service.
+After commiting new code to GitHub, the pipeline can test the code and deploy the new release to the Azure App Service.

-I created a [trello](https://trello.com/b/CjgPIZxU/building-a-ci-cd-pipeline) board to keep track of tasks to be completed.
+A [Trello](https://trello.com/b/CjgPIZxU/building-a-ci-cd-pipeline) board has been created to keep track of tasks to be completed.

-I created a [spreadsheet](project-management-template.xlsx) to manage the project schedule.
+A [spreadsheet](project-management-template.xlsx) has been created to manage the project schedule.

 An architectural diagram is available here.